Battalion Northern Signal Service Training Centre

 George and Edith had two sons, Edward Lawrence Colbeck-Welch (born 1914) and James Charles Colbeck-Welch (born 1920).
 The family lived at some time in Cherisy, Collingham, Langwith Park, Collingham and Red Gables, The Avenue, Collingham.
 Edward became a distinguished night fighter pilot in World War 2 and rose to the rank of Air Vice Marshall.
 George's other son, John, served in World War 2 in the Royal Armoured Corps and was killed in action just after D-Day in 1944.
 He is commemorated on the village World War 2 War Memorial.

-George Sydney Marsden Colbeck-Welch died on the 5th March 1943.
+George Sydney Marsden Colbeck-Welch died on the 3rd March 1943 and is buried in Collingham.

 If you have any photographs or further details about this person we would be pleased to hear from you.
 Please contact us via: firstname.lastname@example.org